EthanNgit/AI-Video-Transcriber/README.md

 1. All dependencies are properly attributed
 2. New dependencies are added to `requirements.txt`
 3. Attribution comments are added to code using third-party libraries
-4. The NOTICE.md file is updated with new attributions

 ## Disclaimer